How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 2. You get a customer complaint about your water: ‘May Dumi’ (Dirty) or ‘May Lasa’ (Weird Taste).
 Always conduct water quality testing to ensure that this does not happen.

 3. Wear and tear of your bottles.
-Ensure that your staff does not mishandle your bottles (e.g., throwing them).
+Ensure your staff does not mishandle your bottles (e.g., throwing them).
 Another option is to sell the bottles to your customers but ensure to take care of them during deliveries.

 4. Lost or inaccurate customer records.
 Your customer records are the bread and butter of your business, so make backups.
-Make sure to track the number of bottles delivered and the date of delivery to your customers.
+Make sure to track the number of bottles delivered and the delivery date to your customers.
 That way, you can follow up with them if they have not had any deliveries lately.

 Tips and Warnings

-• The number one priority of your customers is reliability both in terms of delivery time and water quality.
+• The number one priority of your customers is reliability, both in terms of delivery time and water quality.
 Make these your priority.

-• If possible, offer 24/7 delivery service to establish your store as a reliable one that your customers can always count on.
+• If possible, offer 24/7 delivery service to establish your store as a reliable one your customers can always count on.

 • Be innovative.
 Research the latest trend or technology in purifying water and offer them to your customers ahead of your competitors.